Magical Mystery Tour (song): Release

+Charts

 Critical reception

 In Melody Maker, Bob Dawbarn cited the sound quality of the EP as an example of why singles should be available in stereo in the UK, and he described "Magical Mystery Tour" as "a massive storming piece with Paul singing lead over a tom-tom beat.
 The effect is mainly of guitars and brass with piano taking over at the end."
 Hit Parader's reviewer said that the soundtrack showed the Beatles extending their supremacy over "80 scillion other groups" and displaying a self-discipline in their arrangements and production that was absent on the Rolling Stones' new album, Their Satanic Majesties Request.
 The writer concluded: "In the opening song, the Beatles announce that they will take us away on their Magical Mystery Tour and they do indeed.
 You must listen in stereo."

 Having been one of the few critics to review Sgt.
-Pepper unfavourably, Richard Goldstein of The New York Times complained that the Beatles were once more relying on studio artifice at the expense of true rock values and were overly focused on motif.
+Pepper unfavourably, Richard Goldstein of The New York Times complained that the Beatles were once more relying on studio artifice at the expense of true rock values and were over-focused on motif.
 Pairing "Magical Mystery Tour" with "Your Mother Should Know", he wrote: "Both ... are motifs disguised as songs.
 Both declare their moods (in stock musical phrases) but neither succeeds in establishing them.
 Instead, these cuts are as tedious and stuffy as an after-dinner speech."
 Rex Reed of HiFi/Stereo Review wrote a scathing critique in which he derided the group's singing and writing on the album, saying that "gimmicks don't compensate for confused musical ideas", and "Magical Mystery Tour" was "no more than a Radio City Music Hall parody.
 Nothing different or clever here."
 Robert Christgau of Esquire described the title song as "disappointing" and "perfunctory", although he conceded that the Beatles' new music should be viewed in the context of the television film.
 Writing in The Village Voice in 1976, in his retrospective on albums released during 1967, Christgau dismissed "Magical Mystery Tour" as "the lame theme to their worst movie" and said that along with "The Fool on the Hill", which followed it on the US LP, it had led listeners to overlook the quality of the remaining soundtrack songs.